 Midsumma Schedule of Events

 Events during Midsumma consist of a wide range of diverse programming, including films, spoken word, live music, theater, cabaret, stand-up comedy, community-group gatherings, sporting events, and visual arts exhibitions.
-The festival organizers categorize the many gatherings during Midsumma into Signature Events, which include Midsumma Carnival on opening day, January 14; Midsumma Pride March on January 28; and Midsumma Horizon to close out the festival on February 2.
+The festival organizers categorize the many gatherings during Midsumma into Signature Events, which include Midsumma Carnival, Midsumma Pride March, and Midsumma Horizon to close out the festival.
 A much longer list of events billed as Midsumma Presents includes First Nations Pride, a Youth Spectacular, and an exploration of queer tech.

 You can get a detailed list of what's on throughout the festival by checking out the official Midsumma Melbourne festival program.